nixos-asia/website/en/nix-modules.md

 The `lsdFor` function returns a `lsd` wrapper package that behaves in accordance with the arguments we pass to it.
 The flake outputs three packages, including one for listing the user's home directory as well as their "Downloads" folder as a tree view.

 >[!tip] Why introduce module system?
 > Our above flake is simple enough that it strictly doesn't require further refactoring.
-However, in larger flakes, having functions peppered throughout the project can be rather difficult to entangle.
+However, in larger flakes, having functions peppered throughout the project can be rather difficult to entangle; besides, we want to modular overrides and type checking, along with documentation.
 To this end, we'll see how to refactor the above to use the module system, and in the process we'll add more configurability to our `lsd` wrapper.

 {#introduce}
 ## Introducing the module system

-A Nix *module* is a specification of various "options".
-When the user `import`s this module, they can assign these options.
-The module implementation (ie., the `config` attribute) will then use these values to produce the final expression to substitute in call site where the module gets imported.
+1. A Nix *module* is a specification of various `options`.
+1. When the user `imports` this module, they can assign these options.
+1. The module implementation (ie., the `config` attribute) will then use these values to produce the final expression to substitute in call site where the module gets imported.

 Modules can import each other in nested fashion; and option types can have certain merge semantics allowing you to define the same option across multiple modules.

 This is a mouthful, so let's get down to the concrete details.
 To port our flake above, we need to define two options: `dir`, and `tree`.
 We will as well add a third option that is not user-setable but will be used set the resulting package.